 When you think of life in the ocean, do you think of fish?
 Actually, fish are not the most common life forms in the ocean.
 Plankton are the most common.
 Plankton make up one of three major groups of marine life.
-The other two groups are nekton and benthos ( Figure below ).
+The other two groups are nekton and benthos.
+Figure below shows the three groups.

 Living things in the oceans are placed in these three groups.

 Plankton are living things that float in the water.
 Most plankton are too small to see with the unaided eye.
 Some examples are shown in Figure below.
 Plankton are unable to move on their own.
 Ocean motions carry them along.

 Phytoplankton are “plant-like” plankton.
 Since they make food by photosynthesis, they live in the photic zone.
 Most are algae.

 Zooplankton are “animal-like” plankton that include tiny animals and fish larvae.
 They feed on phytoplankton.

 The phytoplankton (left) and zooplankton (right) shown here have been magnified.
 Otherwise, they would be too small for you to see.